GruppoPBDMNG-9/squiz.it/README.md

 #lanciare l'esecuzione del server mediante il seguente comando
 ./start

-Now come back to the launcher on your disk (step 0) and open squiz.it-launcher/app/index.html
+Now come back to the launcher on your disk (step 0) and open squiz.it-launcher/app/index.html with your browser

+TEST CREDENTIALS:
+username: fumarola
+password: pbdmng